ampproject/amphtml/extensions/amp-base-carousel/0.1/amp-base-carousel.md

 teaser:
   text: Displays multiple similar pieces of content along a horizontal axis or vertical axis.
 experimental: true
-bento: true
 ---

 <!---
-Copyright 2021 The AMP HTML Authors.
+Copyright 2019 The AMP HTML Authors.
 All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.